robinborth/Sketch2Shape/README.md

 In order to download ShapeNet you need to register and get approved from the official website [here](https://shapenet.org/) or alternative for quick testing you can download the dataset from kaggle unofficially [here](https://www.kaggle.com/datasets/jeremy26/shapenet-core/)

-## Open Tasks
-- [] Download the official ShapeNet dataset
-- [] Render an image from one pointcloud
-- [] Extract edges from one images
-- [] Create a skript that creates an aligned dataset from shapes to sketches
-- [] Convert PointCloud/Mesh to VoxelGrid (occupancy values)
-- [] Train a simple AutoEncoder from Sketch2VoxelGrid overfit to a few instances
-- [] Look at the instances via WandB but also per instance with open3d or similar tool
-- [] Calculate some metric with that IuO if VoxelGrid with ground truth as super easy baseline